What are digital signatures?

 What is a Certificate Authority (CA)?

-DocuSign is also a CA when signers sign using the DocuSign Express Digital Signature.
-That means you can always send a document with a digital signature by using DocuSign as the Certificate Authority.
+DocuSign is a CA. This means you can always send a document with a digital signature by using DocuSign as the Certificate Authority.
+Alternatively, you can use a 3rd party Certificate Authority and still access the rich features of DocuSign cloud services for transaction management.
 Some organizations or regions rely on other prominent CAs, and the DocuSign platform supports them, as well.
-These include OpenTrust, which is widely used in European Union countries, and SAFE-BioPharma, which is the most prominent digital signature technology-based standard in the Life Sciences industry.
+These include OpenTrust, which is widely used in European Union countries, and SAFE-BioPharma, which is an identity credential that life science organizations may elect to use.

 Why would I use a digital signature?